Sn00pyW00dst0ck/CEN5035-Project/documentation/Sprint4.md

 The main page is broken into two primary components: the Group List and the Active Server.

 ***Group List***
 Consists of the user's info, a server search bar, and a list of all the servers the client is in.
-When a server is selected, it becomes the 'active server'.
+Users can create a new server using the text field and submission button at the bottom of the component.
+When a group is selected, it becomes the 'active server'.
+In addition, a new component window pops up revealing all of the channels of a server.
+A second text field and submission button are generated to allow users to create new channels.

-***Active Server***
+***Active Group***
 Holds the messages of a selected channel in addition to a menu bar and member list.
+Once a group is selected, a menu on the right side of the component can be opened to reveal all of its members.
+A top bar also exists allowing for easy channel-switching and message filtering.

 ## Unit Tests